-One of the best way to examine ourselves is to read Galatians 5:22.
+One of the best ways to examine ourselves is to read Galatians 5:22.
 It enumerates the fruit of the Holy Spirit.
-We need to ask ourselves whether we are improving in these areas of our spiritual life.
+We need to ask ourselves whether we are improving in these areas of our spiritual life or not.

 Galatians 5:22-23: “But the fruit of the Spirit is love, joy, peace, longsuffering, kindness, goodness, faithfulness, gentleness, self-control.
 Against such there is no law.”

 How much love have I developed throughout my Christian calling?

 Am I a joyful person or does depression dominate most of my day?